 Where Am I? – the name pretty much says it all, this very simple to use app comes in handy often for travelers.
 Just fire it up and within a few seconds you know Zip Code, City, Street, County, State, Country, Area Code, Sunset, Sunrise and of course Lat/Lon – for the exact location you are standing (or sitting, or whatever).
 It even includes a map image.
 When arriving at a new campground this app is usually the fastest way to determine the local Zip Code for configuring our DVR for the local over the air (OTA) TV channel lineup.

-Bubble – a super simple level.
+Bubble (no longer available, link goes to the Compass Level & GPS app) – a super simple level.
 We use this often to level the coach when we put down the jacks.
 Put the phone flat and Bubble displays – you guessed it – a 360 degree bubble level, hold it sideways or upright and it displays a linear carpenter’s style level.
 I like to have the front end of the coach just slightly elevated so any rainwater runs off the rear gutters and the 360 bubble is great for that – I simply place it on my favorite floor tile at the center of the coach.
 This app can also be set to emit an audible acknowledgement when you have reached level.
 Sweet!
 Note – you may need to calibrate your phone with a real level before use.

 Pro Weather Alert ($1.99) – this app is the smartphone equivalent of a weather alert radio and one of the few apps we have purchased.
 While standard weather apps (like Weather Bug) are great for getting a forecast and looking at the radar, they require us to initiate the action – if we don’t think to do it, nothin’ happens!
 Weather Alert on the other hand will proactively “push” alerts to our phone and warn us immediately and persistently of any Urgent, Emergency or several other levels of warnings for the location where we are.
 Things that scare us the most are Tornados and other fast moving severe weather and if there are any around we want to know about it!
-There is also a free version (Simple Weather Alert) if you want to try it out.
-The purchased PRO version allows much more flexibility in configuring the actions of the assorted alert levels, provides the ability to filter alert types and also allows unlimited watch locations.
+The PRO version allows much more flexibility in configuring the actions of the assorted alert levels, provides the ability to filter alert types and also allows unlimited watch locations.
 This app does take a little effort to configure the way you want it and it can get annoying warning you of lesser alerts if you don’t take the time to set it up properly.
 Also we are careful not to totally depend on this app for emergency warnings and also carry a dedicated weather alert radio on the coach.

 Weather Bug – Just a good free weather app.
 We use it for the forecast of course and for the real time weather radar.
 You can add as many locations as you like so you can see the weather along your route.
 This app can also send some warning and watch alerts to your Android notification tray but it is not persistent about notifying you of them like Pro Weather Alert.
 Another cool new feature is the “Spark” lightning detector which will show you in real time how far away you are from any lightning strikes!